Delivery for the 2020 fall semester

 - Refrain from touching your face with your hands and avoid contact with people who are sick

-Stay home if you’re sick, particularly if you have symptoms including fever, cough and difficulty breathing.
-If you experience these symptoms AND you’ve recently travelled internationally, avoid contact with others and call your health care professional
+- Stay home if you’re sick, particularly if you have symptoms including fever, cough and difficulty breathing.
+If you experience these symptoms AND you’ve recently travelled internationally, avoid contact with others and call your health care professional or nearest hospital

 - Practice physical distancing by keeping at a distance of 2 metres (six feet) from others